mlflow/mlflow/docs/source/models.rst

 Input data types for audio pipelines
 """"""""""""""""""""""""""""""""""""
+Note that passing raw data to an audio pipeline (raw bytes) requires two separate elements of the same effective library.
+In order to use the bitrate transposition and conversion of the audio bytes data into numpy nd.array format, the library `ffmpeg` is required.
+Installing this package directly from pypi (`pip install ffmpeg`) does not install the underlying `c` dll's that are required to make `ffmpeg` function.
+Please consult with the documentation at `the ffmpeg website <https://ffmpeg.org/download.html>`_ for guidance on your given operating system.

 The Audio Pipeline types, when loaded as a :ref:`python_function (pyfunc) model flavor <pyfunc-model-flavor>` have two input types available:

 * `bytes`